Alexander I of Russia: Death

-With his mind deteriorating, Alexander grew increasingly suspicious, withdrawn, and religious, and less active.
+With his mind deteriorating, Alexander grew increasingly suspicious, withdrawn, religious, and less active.
 Some historians conclude that his profile "coincides precisely with the schizophrenic prototype: a withdrawn, seclusive, rather shy, introvertive, unaggressive, and somewhat apathetic individual".
 In the autumn of 1825 the Emperor undertook a voyage to the south of Russia due to the increasing illness of his wife.
 During his trip he himself caught typhus, from which he died in the southern city of Taganrog on 19 November 1825 (Old Style).
 However, news of his death did not reach the capital until December.
 His two brothers disputed who would become tsar—each wanted the other to do so.
 His wife died a few months later as the emperor's body was transported to Saint Petersburg for the funeral.
 He was interred at the Saints Peter and Paul Cathedral of the Peter and Paul Fortress in Saint Petersburg on 13 March 1826.